 (4) In this regulation —

-“gone”, in relation to a post, peg, or intermediate spike, means not in evidence after a competent search is conducted.
+gone, in relation to a post, peg, or intermediate spike, means not in evidence after a competent search is conducted.

 [Regulation 14 inserted in Gazette 5 Sep 2000 p.
 5055-6.]

 15. Topography

 Offsets to and intersections with natural or other features shall be recorded.
 The topographical features of the land, the nature of the water supply, soil and vegetation along and adjacent to the lines of survey shall also be recorded.